cameronmcginley/course-dashboard/src/README.md

 ### Deploying to Live Website

-Website URL found at: https://console.firebase.google.com/project/sd-prototype-df519/hosting/sites
+Website URL found in firebase console.

 - Custom domains can be purchased there &nbsp;